-Household vinegar, and the higher acetic acid in horticultural vinegar, are both effective when used properly.
+Household vinegar, and the higher acetic acid in horticultural vinegar, is an effective organic weed control when used properly.

 As with most organic applications, it does take some special handling and a little more work than the traditional chemical herbicide.